Computer Science studies computers and computing including (not limited to)

 This policy was established to support the Computer Science department.

 Works are purchased to support the curriculum and faculty research.
-Topics to be collected at the initial and advanced study levels include (but are not limited to) data structures, systems programming, computer architecture, programming language theory, operating systems, and computer security.
-Machine learning, data mining, mobile computing, bioinformatics, visualization, and parallel computing are collected at both the graduate study and research levels.
+Topics to be collected at the initial and advanced study levels include (but are not limited to) data structures, systems programming, programming language theory, operating systems, and computer security.
+Machine learning, data mining, mobile computing, bioinformatics, and visualization are collected at both the graduate study and research levels.

 Topics in other subject areas will be collected if they are related to Computer Science curriculum or faculty research.